-There’s this episode on the British TV series Mr. Selfridge in which his childhood friend, Frank Winfield Woolworth (yes, that Woolworth), pays him a visit.
+There’s an episode on British TV series Mr. Selfridge in which Harry Selfridge’s childhood friend, Frank Winfield Woolworth, pays him a visit.
 Woolworth intends to tell him that he’s also entering the mall business in London.

 Woolworth plans to put up a “pile’em high, sell ’em cheap” mall that could steal Selfridge’s customers.
 Selfridge feels threatened by the announcement.